 Smoking leads to the accumulation of fatty tissue in blood vessels, most of which become bad cholesterol.
 This reduces the diameter of blood vessels and increases blood pressure.
 High blood pressure cuts off the supply of blood which can lead to a stroke.
 By quitting smoking you can prevent a stroke.
 The risk of strokes because of smoking is higher in women who are on birth control.

 2. Avoid Saturated Fats

 Saturated fats are one of the main sources of dietary cholesterol, the root of most heart problems.
-Foods containing saturated fat should be limited as it accumulates in the form of thick sticky plaque in blood vessels, which increases blood pressure which can result in stroke.
+Foods containing saturated fat should be limited as it accumulates in the form of thick sticky plaque in blood vessels, which increases blood pressure which can result in a stroke.

 Along with a healthy diet, physical exercise is important for heart health.
 Exercise strengthens the heart muscles and regulates the supply of oxygen in the blood.
-Oxygen keeps blood flow smooth and lowers blood pressure resulting in maintenance of healthy body mass index.
+Oxygen keeps blood flow smooth and lowers blood pressure resulting in the maintenance of a healthy body mass index.

 4. Eat More Vegetables